2023 – 2024 Montgomery GI Bill Rates

 Montgomery GI Bill rates

 The Montgomery GI Bill (MGIB) is one of the most valuable benefits available to military members and veterans.
-It is often worth thousands of dollars in education benefits.
-To find out how much you can receive in monthly MGIB benefits, find the GI Bill rate table below that corresponds with your GI Bill program and the educational program you are attending.
+It is often worth thousands of dollars to help pay for college or other educational training programs.
+Veterans receive MGIB benefits in monthly payments from the Department of Veterans Affairs.
+To see how much you could receive through the Montgomery GI Bill, look at the rate table below that corresponds with the GI Bill program or the educational program you are attending.

 Each situation is unique, and these charts should only be used for reference.
 Contact the VA and your educational institution to determine your eligibility and the status of your benefits.